Year of entry 2024

 - International fees

-Diverse and dynamic
+Our diverse and dynamic approach

 Cultural studies emerged as a discipline in the mid-20th century as a critical, scholarly response to the social movements of the time – anti-colonial struggles, the civil rights movement and feminism – and as a rigorous study of the relations between culture and class.